svn2github/wp-google-universal-analytics/trunk/readme.txt

 = 1.1 =
 * Minor fix in tracking code.
+* Documentation updated.
+* Support link added

 = 1.0 =
-* Documentation updated.
+* Initial release.
-* Support link added.

 == Upgrade Notice ==

+= 2.1 =
+* Bug fixes and new features like role based tracking and custom Analytics option.

 = 2.0 =
 * Important upgrade.
 More options added.
 More powerful than ever before!